RKY Camp Governance & History

 In the early 1930s, a framed sleeping hut with 11 bunks was built to begin the change over from canvas tents.
 A dining hall with a huge fireplace, kitchen and office was built in 1931.
 The facilities grew to include an ice-house, docks, diving tower, rafts, and many other projects. by 1935, RKY Camp operated from the end of June until early September, and included family camping.
 It was during this period, that the 3 founding organizations began providing sponsorships for boys who needed financial assistance.
 This became a common practice during WWII when many boys' fathers were overseas.

-During WWII, RKY Camp was forced to close down in 1942-44 due to a lack of staff, in particular cooking staff.
+In 1943 RKY Camp was forced to close down due to a lack of staff.
 It reopened in 1945 and, after the war, the army assisted in providing cooks.
-The years following the war were a time of rapid expansion at the camp - a new extension was built on the dining hall in 1951 and another extension was necessary in 1954; 3 new cabins were added in 1952 and another 2 were built in 1957; an extension on the health cabin provided room for hospital beds and a place for the Camp Director to live; new docking was built; and the water system was extended.
+The years following the war were a time of rapid expansion at the camp.
+A new extension was built on the dining hall in 1951 and another extension was necessary in 1954; 3 new cabins were added in 1952 and another 2 were built in 1957; an extension on the health cabin provided room for hospital beds and a place for the Camp Director to live; new docking was built; and the water system was extended.
 Most of the materials and work involved in all of the improvements were either donated or supplied at cost, and many hours were put in by 'old campers' and service club members.

 1968 was a momentous year in the history of RKY Camp: a nearby girls camp was merged with RKY resulting in a session exclusively for girls.
 This programming and summer schedules continued to evolve over the years.